 Cynicism aside, financial gain isn’t the only reason the dwarfs have been created, with non-profit organisations like Wrocław Without Barriers introducing three handicapped dwarfs as part of their campaign.
 Others like the tourist dwarf or the water fountain dwarf are just there to indicate nearby services available to the public.
 Often a gendered sort of thing, there’s no call for alarm.
 Yes, there are even female dwarfs, sans beard of course, like the below pharmacist dwarf.
 Female dwarfs were in fact among the first real wave of dwarfs positioned around the city.

 The diversity and creativity of the dwarfs has meant that they’ve become an increasingly popular tourist attraction in their own right and a novel way to encourage to explore more of Wroclaw.
 The love of the dwarfs knows no bounds it seems, as there is even a Dwarf Festival that takes place every year in September.

 With all that history and explanation out of the way, sit back and look through a bunch more photos of these funny little guys and gals.
 In the last one, see if you can spot the little guy all the way up there.

-There you have it, the Dwarfs of Wrocław.
-I’ll be writing a more general, dwarf-free post on what to see in Wrocław later on, so keep a look out for that.
+There you have it, the Dwarfs of Wroclaw.
+If you want to read my general, dwarf-free post on what to see in Wrocław, head this way.

-Have you seen the Dwarfs of Wrocław?
+Have you seen the Dwarfs of Wroclaw?
 What other small art installations can you think of that give you insight into a place’s culture or history?
 Please share in the comments below.